Your Impact

 The children Sister Catherine takes in often struggle to manage their emotions.
 She says children who grew up in abusive homes see the world very differently.
 They are survivors and react strongly.
 “They have traumas that trigger each other’s traumas,” she said.

-Sister Catherine teaches them forgiveness and helps them understand what they are feeling so they don’t let their emotions get the better of them.
+Sister Catherine teaches them forgiveness and helps them understand their emotions so they don’t let them get the better of them.

 She continued, “We learn how to value ourselves and the others around us.”